amir-yousuf-01/data-craft-python/Zomato Project/README.md

 Cafes represent ≈25%, while Buffet and other types are less common Business Implication:
-Focus marketing efforts on dining establishments which have highest market presence
+Focus marketing efforts on dining establishments which have the highest market presence.

 2. Customer Votes by Restaurant Type
  ![image alt](https://github.com/amir-yousuf-01/data-craft-python/blob/8807656790a26074929ce41dbb85ac2522c44376/Zomato%20Project/2.png)